 Beta-caryophyllene, a terpene also known as BCP, binds to the CB2 receptor site, and thus is the first known food cannabinoid.
 It is not psychoactive.
 Most cannabis strains contain large amounts of beta-caryophyllene.
 It is analgesic and anti-inflammatory.

-Beta-pinene can increase mental focus and energy, and enhances memory, as well as acting as a bronchodilator.
+Beta-pinene is a terpene that can increase mental focus and energy, and enhances memory, as well as acting as a bronchodilator.
 It has the familiar pine tree odor.
 A related terpene, alpha-pinene, is found at high levels in Super Silver Haze and possibly in Great White Shark.

-Terpineol smells floral, like lilac, apple and orange blossoms.
-Terpineol may be the cause of couch lock in humans after smoking some strains of cannabis, and it acts as a sedative.
-Helpful for insomnia.
+Terpineol is a terpene that smells floral, like lilac, apple and orange blossoms.
+Terpineol may be the cause of "couch lock" in humans after smoking some strains of cannabis, and it acts as a sedative.
+This terpene is known to be helpful for insomnia.

-Borneol smells like menthol or camphor, pine or woody.
+Borneol is a terpene that smells like menthol or camphor, pine or woody.
 It is calming, sedative and relaxing, and is used for recovery from stress or illness.
 Borneol is likely abundant in the cannabis strain Silver Haze.

-Delta-3-Carene has a sweet, pungent, woodsy scent.
+Delta-3-Carene is a terpene that has a sweet, pungent, woodsy scent.
 It may contribute to dry eyes and mouth from smoking certain strains of cannabis.

-Linalool has a sweet, floral scent.
+Linalool is a terpene that has a sweet, floral scent.
 Linalool is strongly sedative, especially when inhaled, and may lead a person into sleep.
-It may be anti-cancer.
+It also may be anti-cancer.

-1,8-Cineole is spicy, camphor, minty and refreshing.
+1,8-Cineole is a terpene that is known to be spicy, camphor, minty and refreshing.
 It is helpful for circulation and pain relief, and effects are also thought-provoking and stimulating.

-Sabinene has a spicy scent, and may act as an anti-depressant.
+Sabinene is a terpene that has a spicy scent, and may act as an anti-depressant.
 It is found in high amounts in Super Silver Haze and in Arjan’s Ultra Haze #1.

 Flavonoids are polyphenols ubiquitous in plants and constituents of many foods that we eat.
 They may modify the way our bodies respond to allergens, viruses, and carcinogens, and studies indicate that flavonoids may help in the prevention of certain cancers and cardiovascular diseases, as well as being anti-inflammatory and antioxidants.
 Over 20 flavonoids are found in cannabis.
 Here are some of the more common flavonoids in cannabis.

-Apigenin: Anxiolytic (anti-anxiety and anti-panic), anti-tumor, anti-depressant, and anti-inflammatory.
+Apigenin: These flavonoids are anxiolytic (anti-anxiety and anti-panic), anti-tumor, anti-depressant, and anti-inflammatory.

-Quercetin: Antioxidant, antimutagenic, antiviral, antihistamine, and antineoplastic (anti-cancer/tumor).
+Quercetin: These flavonoids are antioxidant, anti-mutagenic, antiviral, antihistamine, and anti-neoplastic (anti-cancer/tumor).

 Cannabinoids (THC,THCV,CBD,CBN,CBG,CBC): A class of diverse chemical compounds that act on cannabinoid receptors on cells that repress neurotransmitter release in the brain.
 These receptor proteins include the endocannabinoids (produced naturally in the body by humans and animals), the phytocannabinoids (found in cannabis and some other plants), and synthetic cannabinoids (manufactured chemically).
 The most notable cannabinoid is the phytocannabinoid ∆9-tetrahydrocannabinol (THC), the primary psychoactive compound of cannabis.
 Cannabidiol (CBD) is another major constituent of the plant, representing up to 40% in extracts of the plant resin.
 There are at least 85 different cannabinoids isolated from cannabis, exhibiting varied effects.